-You asked!
-Here’s the best blogging camera I use on a daily basis!
-I’ve been getting a LOT of questions lately about what blogging camera and lens we use for Whimsy Soul photos.
-Writing a camera gear guide has been on my to-do list forever and I’m finally getting to it!
-In this post, I’ll be sharing what camera we started out with, what camera we use now and a list of good cameras for bloggers and those wanting to dabble in photography!
+Writing a camera gear guide has been on my to-do list forever and I’m finally getting to it.
+In this post, I’ll be sharing what camera we started out with, what camera we use now along with a list of good cameras for bloggers and those wanting to get better at photography!

 My First Camera